 If you do not meet the BMI 35 threshold with comorbidity, the diabetes path applies for T2D.
 See /best/cheapest/.

+If you end up paying cash, the GLP-1 cost guide breaks down what every legitimate path actually costs at maintenance dose, from the $149-a-month compounded floor to branded manufacturer-direct pricing.
 For ranked cash-pay options, see programs ranked by price and programs under $150 a month.
 For manufacturer patient-assistance routes that bypass insurance entirely, see every cost-reduction pathway in 2026.
+For manufacturer savings cards and the Medicare Bridge, see the GLP-1 coupons and savings guide.

 Take it to your prescriber: PA letter library